-This course covers an overview of the field of human services.
-Role responsibilities, problems, boundaries and strategies of human services workers are included.
+HUS 101Introduction to Human Services3 SHCThis course covers an overview of the field of human services.
+Roleresponsibilities, problems, boundaries and strategies of human servicesworkers are included.
 (3/0)

-HUS 134 Activity Therapy
+HUS 134 Activity Therapy 3 SHC

 This course is a study of activity programs for human services settings.
 Actual activity projects for various settings are developed by students.
 (3/0)